 A similar section also appeared in The Environmental Protection and Biodiversity Conservation Act 1999 (the EPBC Act) the following year, which formally prohibits the Environment Minister to approve certain nuclear installations:

 Both Section 10 of the ARPANS Act and Section 140A of the EPBC Act must be repealed in Federal parliament to make nuclear power legal in Australia.
-There is also some state government legislation in South Australia (Nuclear Waste Storage Facility (Prohibition) Act 2000), Victoria (Nuclear Activities (Prohibitions) Act 1983) and New South Wales (Uranium Mining and Nuclear Facilities (Prohibitions) Act 1986) that will likely need to be amended if those states wish to develop nuclear power.
+There is also some state government legislation in South Australia (Nuclear Waste Storage Facility (Prohibition) Act 2000), Victoria (Nuclear Activities (Prohibitions) Act 1983), Queensland (Nuclear Facilities Prohibition Act 2007) and New South Wales (Uranium Mining and Nuclear Facilities (Prohibitions) Act 1986) that will likely need to be amended if those states wish to develop nuclear power.

-There are currently three Australian parliamentary inquiries regarding nuclear power, one in Federal parliament, and one each in New South Wales and Victoria.
+There have been three recent Australian parliamentary inquiries regarding nuclear power, one in Federal parliament, and one each in New South Wales and Victoria.

 Federal Inquiry into the prerequisites for nuclear energy in Australia